 We re-visit the decorrelation problem which came up in the context of contingent adaptation.
 We'll see how to construct cost functions that embody desired constraints on the weights, and then use gradient descent to derive a self-organizing learning rule.
+Similar to Widrow-Hoff, we will derive a rule for a single sample, rather than for a whole collection.

 As before, there is no guarantee that the learning rule will have neural plausibility; however, it does provide a solution to optimizing our constraints.